baireutherjonas/solar-photovoltaics-charging-controller/README.md

 Copy the `config.h.default` file into `config.h` and adjust all variables.
 Upload the code in the `solarcharger` folder on your Wemos D1 with the official [Arduion IDE](https://www.arduino.cc/en/software)

+### Flashing Wemos D1 Mini

+Install the following tool [esptool](https://pypi.org/project/esptool/) for python: `pip3 install esptool`.
+Connect the Wemos via USB with this computer.
+Get the port with `ls /dev/ttyUSB*`.
+If the controller is connected to `/dev/ttyUSB0` than you can use this command, otherwise you have to change the port in the command:
+`esptool.py --port /dev/ttyUSB0 write_flash 0x0000 charger/charger.ino.d1_mini.bin`

 ## Usage

 ### Button usage